techtide/projectaudit/README.md

 Main menu.
 It does need a new, and fresh, look.

+# Downloads
+Get latest development build: download Netbeans and do it yourself.
+Stable builds:
+1.0:

 # TO-DO
 + Setup GUI (v0.5 GUI partially completed)
 + Setup save system